evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 Furthermore, the Rolls-Royce Spectre supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Rolls-Royce Spectre.

-- **Harman Kardon Surround Sound system**: This system features 18 speakers and delivers a maximum output of 655 watts.
+- **Harman Kardon Surround Sound system:**: This system features 18 speakers and delivers a maximum output of 655 watts.
-- **Bowers & Wilkins Diamond surround sound system**: This system features 30 speakers and delivers a maximum output of 1615 watts.
+- **Bowers & Wilkins Diamond surround sound system:**: This system features 30 speakers and delivers a maximum output of 1615 watts.

 Additionally, the model includes 6 USB-C connections as standard.